Pathways and Trails Masterplan

 Please don't spend any more of our county tax dollars on building new paved trails.
 They are an expensive luxury we can't afford.
 Ever increasing property taxes are a major burden to senior citizens on fixed incomes.

-Julio almost 2 years ago
+Julio over 2 years ago

 We need more trails as soon as possible.
 Too many streets are too dangerous due to drivers being distracted and moving too fast.
 We will reiterate, however, that we need to move away from asphalt and concrete trails.
 These are toxic, related to cancer and increase climate change.
 Natural surface trails are the best, and can also combine with various packed gravels and natural binders.
 The City now considers many natural surface trails to be accessible for all.
 Further, we need to stop spraying toxic herbicides anywhere near trails.
 'Yes' to trails, 'no' to asphalt, concrete and spray poisons.

-Bob Giordano almost 2 years ago
+Bob Giordano over 2 years ago

 We need to move away from asphalt and concrete trails.
 Both are toxic to people and the environment.
 Natural surface trails, pine resin, decomposed granite and other methods are best for walk and bike trails.
 Regarding intersections, the modern single lane roundabout is at least 100x safer than stop lights, according to numerous studies.
 For grade separation, going under a road is typically much cheaper and more usable- a bike/ped overpass must go up nearly 20' while a bike/ped underpass needs to go down only 9' (or 8' or 10' depending on the context).
 When going under a street, then keeping a view of the horizon on the other side is important.
 There are many natural grade changes existing throughout the valley/county that make for suitable 'under passes.'
 Thanks for the work, and please start implementing trail connections.
 Bob Giordano, Director, Missoula Institute for Sustainable Transportation, mist@strans.org

-Bob Giordano almost 2 years ago
+Bob Giordano over 2 years ago

 Re: Butler Creek trail.